WojciechMatuszewski/programming-notes/system-design/neetcode-system-design.md

   - The cache would be updated very frequently since there could be a lot of messages posted every second.

     - I do not have a great answer to this question.
 "It depends" :p

+## Design Youtube

+### Non-functional requirements

+- Reliability of the data.

+  - A single video could be watched by a massive amount of people.

+- Favour availability instead of consistency.

+  - Given the amount of data, using strong-consistency is not feasible.

+### Implementation

+- Videos stored in the Object Storage.
+To achieve high availability, those should be replicated across AZs.

+- Video metadata in a NoSQL database.
+There are no relations so it makes sense.

+  - Even if you have to "join" some data, you could de-normalize it and allow some duplication.

+- Encoding should be async.
+Use a message queue to push the "this video needs to be encoded" to the "encoding" service.

+  - We will have multiple video artifacts.
+One is the "raw" video, one is the "encoded" video.

+    - To distribute the videos, we will use a CDN.

+- To improve latency, load small chunks of the video.
+There is no need to send the user the whole video.

+  - **Use TCP for the streaming.
+The UDP is a good choice for live-streaming, but for a video that is already encoded, TCP is a better choice**.

+    - We should favour reliability.
+You do not want to have any "gaps" in the video.

+    - For live-streams, you the video feed to always display the "freshest" chunks, so it makes sense to sacrifice a couple of seconds of missing video to stay "up-to-date" with the stream.

+### Thinking in AWS

+- The CDN is CloudFront

+- The Object Store is S3

+- The mechanism to encode videos could use the _Elemental_ suite of offerings from AWS.

+  - The `MediaConvert` service integrates with S3.
+Perfect fit!
+We do not have to have any queues in the architecture.

+- For the metadata store, one could use DynamoDB

+- To upload the video, one could use AWS S3 presigned URLs.

+  - **To implement resumability, consider using the _multipart upload_**.

+    - This is not so easy to do, as you might need to create a presigned URL for each part.